(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

 \subsection{Wavelength-Dependent Structural Parameters}

-The structural parameters derived from our modeling across all bands are presented in Table~\ref{tab:galfit_parameters}.
-These values are reported in the observed frame and do not yet account for gravitational lensing.
-In Section~\ref{sec:lensmodeling_reconstruction}, we reconstruct the intrinsic (source-plane) morphology.
-The central values in the table correspond to the best-fit model parameters derived from the real image in each band.
-The associated uncertainties are obtained from simulations and reflect the 16th–84th percentile range of the recovered distributions.
+The structural parameters derived from our fiducial model are presented in Table~\ref{tab:characteristic_scales}.
+These values are reported in the observed frame (first column) and do not yet account for gravitational lensing.
+In Section~\ref{sec:lensmodeling_reconstruction} we reconstruct the intrinsic (source-plane) values (second column).

-Figure~\ref{fig:galfit_triple} shows the fitting results corresponding to the best-fit model parameters listed in the table.
-For each filter (rows), the figure displays the observed image (left), mask with pixels that are ignored during fitting (second column), the best-fitting model (third column), and the residual image (right).
-The GALFIT models match the data closely, with minimal residuals and a consistent separation between the blue and red components of $d_{\rm sep}\sim0.18\arcsec$ in S2.
-While we do not perform full profile fitting for the other lensed image (S1), we do model the centroid positions of the blue and red component, and find a robust separation of $d_{\rm sep}$$\sim$0.3$\arcsec$ across the bands.
-We revisit the comparison between the separations for S1 and S2 in Section~\ref{sec:lensmodeling_reconstruction}.
+Figure~\ref{fig:galfit_final} (top panel) shows the fitting results for our fiducial model, in which the blue component is modeled with a S\'ersic profile and the red component with a PSF, using the smoothed STPSF.
+For each filter (column), the figure displays the observed image (top), the mask with pixels that are ignored during fitting (second row), the best-fit model (third row), and the residual image (bottom).
+The GALFIT models match the data closely, with minimal residuals in most bands, and a consistent separation between the blue and red components of $d_{\rm sep}\sim0\farcs18-0\farcs2$ in A383-LRD1B.
+For the other lensed image (A383-LRD1A), we find a robust separation between the centroid positions of the blue and red components of $d_{\rm sep}\sim0\farcs3$ across the bands.
+We revisit the comparison between the separations for A383-LRD1A and A383-LRD1B in Section~\ref{sec:lensmodeling_reconstruction}.

-The blue component is consistently compact but resolved, with effective radii of $\sim0.02-0.04\arcsec$ in the SW bands and increasing to $\sim0.04-0.08\arcsec$ at longer wavelengths.
-These sizes are well constrained across filters and show no strong dependence on modeling assumptions (see Appendix~\ref{app:galfit_twocomponents}).

-The red component is only marginally resolved and more difficult to isolate due to its proximity to the bridge.
-In the short-wavelength filters, its inferred size depends sensitively on how the bridge is modeled, as the boundary between the two components is hard to define.
-This issue is discussed in more detail in Appendix~\ref{app:galfit_twocomponents}.
-The associated modeling uncertainties are incorporated into our simulations and are reflected in the broad error bars reported for the SW bands in Table~\ref{tab:galfit_parameters}.

-Given the extreme compact appearance of the red component, a natural question arises: could it simply be a point source?
-To explore this possibility, we fit a PSF model across all bands.
-The PSF fits perform reasonably well in the medium-band filters, particularly in F210M, where the fitted size almost reaches the lower limit of 0.5 pixels, and in F410M, where it remains close to 1.0 pixel.
-This suggests that the red component is extremely compact and may be unresolved at these wavelengths.
-However, in the wide-band filters, especially F277W and F356W, the PSF models leave significant residuals (see Appendix~\ref{app:residuals_psfonly}), confirming that the red component is genuinely resolved in these bands.
-These two filters also yield the largest measured sizes (0.06-0.08$\arcsec$), for both the red and blue component.